DAH1RA/Networking-Labs/README.md

 # Networking-Labs
-- Doing Labs to learn commands and routing and switching concepts
+- Doing Labs to learn CLI commands and routing and switching concepts